issue

 const rawCredential: RawCredential = raw.toRawCredential("Keccak256");

-1. Build the vcBuilder object.
+6. Build the `vcBuilder` object.
 In this step, we build a vcBuilder object from which subsequent VCs can be built. vcBuilder provides several methods.
 For general purpose VCs, it is usually set to never expire and the issue time is set to the current time;

 const vcBuilder = VerifiableCredentialBuilder.fromRawCredential(